 The Drysuit Primer is normally conducted over one day.
 It requires a minimum of two dives and at least eight hours of instruction, encompassing classroom lectures, land drills, and in-water work.

-Dive Alaska is excited to offer a resident instructor in Cameron Miller!
+Dive Alaska is excited to offer a resident instructor in Ron Fancher!
 Having an instructor in-house means that we can offer more flexible training that fits your schedule, while eliminating the need to fly in instructors from out-of-state.
 It also means that any additional training that takes place is offered with regular frequency.

-Instruction tuition for a GUE Doubles Primer is $200.
-Cost for any pool rental, gas fills, tank rentals, classroom, and other course-related expenses is $100.
-Gear rental outside of tanks, food, lodging, transportation and dive site access fees are the responsibility of the individual diver.
+Instruction tuition for a GUE Drysuit Primer is $475.
+Cost for any pool rental, gas fills, tank rentals, classroom, and other course-related expenses, including drysuit rental is $125.
+Equipment outside of tanks, including food, lodging, transportation and dive site access fees are the responsibility of the individual diver.